cs50/cs50.readthedocs.io/heroku.md

     git remote add origin https://github.com/username/finance.git
     ```

-1. In the `requirements.txt` file inside of your `finance` directory, add `gunicorn` and `psycopg2`, each on separate lines.
+1. In the `requirements.txt` file inside of your `finance` directory, add `gunicorn`, `psycopg2` and `requests` each on separate lines.

 1. Push your code to GitHub.

     ```text
     git add -A
     git commit -m "first commit"
+    git branch -M main
-    git push -u origin master
+    git push -u origin main
     ```
     If you visit `https://github.com/username/finance`, where `username` is your own GitHub username, you should see your code in the repository.